8 Ways to Improve Your Cycling Endurance as a Beginner

 5. Get into a Strength Routine

 Another way to boost your endurance as a beginner is strength training.
-Working out with weights has been shown to improve fatigue resistance, and therefore endurance, in several studies.
+Working out with weights has been shown to improve endurance in several studies, no matter if in cyclists or in runners, for example.

 Because again we see a conversion of muscle fiber types.
 This time from fast twitch type 2x fibers into more fatigue-resistant type 2a fibers.